To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 Report Stage & Third Reading

-The Leader of the House has announced that the remaining stages of the Bill are scheduled to take place on 1 and 2 July.
+The remaining stages of the Bill took place on 1 and 2 July.

-The Government has tabled seven new clauses (NC19-25 & NC32) for consideration on Report (Notice of Amendments as at 29/6/2020, 30 June 2020).
-The House is to consider a Ways & Means Resolution to allow these new clauses to be added to the Bill, before the start of the Report Stage (Order Paper Tuesday 30 June 2020, OP No.75: Part 2 (Future Business), pp14-15).
-HM Treasury has published explanatory notes and tax information notes on these new clauses: Finance Bill 2020: Report stage, 29 June 2020.
-For convenience, links to each of these impact assessments are copied below:
+The Government tabled seven new clauses (NC19-25 & NC32, with one new Schedule) for consideration on Report.
+HM Treasury has published explanatory notes and tax information notes on each of these provisions: Finance Bill 2020: Report stage, 29 June 2020.
+Links to these impact assessments are copied below:

-- Corporation Tax/Income Tax – Taxation of Coronavirus Support Payments, 25 June 2020 [New Clause 19]
+- Corporation Tax/Income Tax – Taxation of Coronavirus Support Payments, 25 June 2020 [New Clause 19 & New Schedule 1]

 - Pensions Tax: COVID-19 related changes to protected pension age, 25 June 2020 [New Clause 20]